westborn/courseRegT2-2021/README.md

     git push -u origin main
 ```

-2. Make a copy of Google Drive files to the new "Term" folder
+2. Make a copy of Google Drive files to the new 'Term' folder

 ```
     files to copy/move examples: